Check out this great video

 In 1979, as the borders re-opened, the world caught their first glimpse of the horror that was Cambodia.
 On arriving in Phnom Penh after the defeat of the Khmer Rouge, journalist James Pringle wrote in the New York Times: "I had known Cambodia before the Khmer Rouge takeover.
 In less than four years, it seems to have regressed to the 14th century, at least in the countryside.
 As for Phnom Penh, it was still largely devoid of people; civilians who did manage to enter were facing starvation, picking up odd rice grains in the street".
 In 1979 there were maybe 100,000 living people in Phnom Penh.
 A German journalist who visited Phnom Penh after the Khmer Rouge left, told National Geographic there were so many corpses lying around that helicopters flew overhead spraying disinfectants.
 Even so, slowly people began to move back.
 The years that followed were heart wrenching, as survivors sought out the living and grieved over their dead.

 Today, Cambodia's political climate and record on human rights is concerning.
 The country is ruled by Prime Minister Hun Sen of the Cambodian People's Party (formally the Kampuchean People's Revolutionary Party) and a figure head king, His Royal Highness Norodom Sihamoni.
-The country is orderly and the younger generation, sheltered from the country's troubled past by family who never speak of the Khmer Rouge, are looking ahead - not back.
+The country's younger generation, sheltered from the country's troubled past by family who never speak of the Khmer Rouge, are looking ahead - not back.
 But the wound remains largely unhealed - particularly in the countryside.
 Foreign investment from China, Japan, Korea and the European Union are Cambodia's leading providers of development and assistance, and tourism has helped the economy grow.
 But any gains in the economy are largely lost on the Cambodian people themselves.
-This is the backdrop for the emerging church there.
-The hope in all of this is that, although the government restricts direct proselytizing and the passing out of Christian literature, it currently has an otherwise Laizez faire stance on the Christian church and the good work being done to help the people..
-This presents an unprecedented opportunity to make a difference - while the door remains open.
+This is the backdrop for the emerging church there today.
+The hope in all of this is that, although the government restricts direct proselytizing and the passing out of Christian literature, it currently has an otherwise Laizez faire stance on the Christian church and the good work being done to help the Cambodian people.
+This presents an unprecedented opportunity for Christians to make a difference - while the door remains open.

 "As long as it is day, we must do the works of Him who sent me.
 Night is coming, when no one can work..."
 Gospel of John 9:4